-Interpretation of the OT book of Proverbs need always keep in mind the tightest context the book.
-Proverbs is about a King (Solomon) preparing his son (Rehoboam) for political leadership over a nation.
-In that specialized, tight context, one’s future selection of a wife is deemed extremely important: One need choose/be “An excellent chayil (elite, noble, valiant) wife…” (Prov.
-12:4 and 31:10).
-The Bible does not forget nor diminish the importance of a political leaders’ wife over the course of a nation.
-Therefore the Proverbs that talk about women most specifically relate to a woman who will be, or is married to a governing authority.
+Proper interpretation of the Old Testament (OT) book of Proverbs demands one keep in mind the tightest context the book.
+Proverbs is about a King (Solomon, the writer of most, and the editor of all of the book of Proverbs) preparing his young son (Rehoboam) for political leadership over a nation.
+In that specialized, tight context, the future King’s some-day-not-too-far-off selection of a wife is deemed extremely important: One need choose (or by way of broader application of the passage, be) an excellent chayil (elite, noble, valiant) wife (cf. Proverbs 12:4 and 31:10).
+Herein then (in the tightest context of the passage), the Bible does not omit nor diminish the importance of a political leaders’ wife over the course of a nation; Scriptures in the Book of Proverbs that talk about women most specifically relate to a woman who will be or is married to a governing authority.
 This contextual insight explains why the Proverbs 31 woman is of the highest caliber, why she needs to be “excellent.”
-Indeed she need be and set a higher standard.
-In the same way that 1Timothy 3 and Titus 1 need be and set a higher standard for a male’s leadership in the Church, Proverbs need be and set a higher standard for a female’s partnership in the State!
-Accordingly, if you are a wife of a governing authority take note!
-More broadly, these are transcendent qualities that God desires for every mother and daughter.
-As a young woman, a married lady or grandmother, what are the virtues of female godliness?
-What specific qualities should you continue to seek after and polish?
+Indeed, she need be and set a higher standard—an example if you will for the other women in the nation.
+In the same way that 1 Timothy 3 and Titus 1 need be and set a higher standard for a male’s leadership in the Church, Proverbs need be and sets a higher standard for a female’s leadership in the state!
+Accordingly, and most specific to the passage, if you are a public servant yourself or the wife of a governing authority take note!
+More broadly, these are transcendent qualities that God desires for every grandmother, mother, and daughter.
+As a young woman, a married lady, or grandmother, what are the virtues of female godliness?
+What specific qualities should you continue to seek after, polish, and emulate?

 II.
 LEARN THE CHARACTERISTICS OF A GREAT WOMAN